 - Why I gave up thousands of blog readers and started over

-So, make sure that your email subject line tugs at a core desire, appeal to their wishes, and pique their interest.
+TL;DR: ensure that your email subject line tugs at a core desire, pique their interest, and tease a solution.

 Personalized Subject Lines

-So, if you’re already taking the time to collect data on your potential customers to build buyer personas and more, why not take it a step further and use that data to personalize your email subject lines?
-It’ll demonstrate to your recipients that you understand them and their pain points, not to mention, will let your recipients know that the content you’re sending is highly relevant.
+So, if you’re already taking the time to collect data on your potential customers to build buyer personas, why not take it a step further and use that data to personalize your email subject lines?
+It’ll demonstrate to your recipients that you've taken the time to understand their personal pain points and needs, catch their eye, and make them feel valued.

 Here are some examples: